-The imposition of a national 25% figure for First Homes removes the ability to address local priorities properly and risks not satisfying evidenced local need and will lead to less genuinely affordable homes being available for rented accommodation.
+The imposition of a national 25% figure for First Homes removes the ability to address these local priorities properly and risks not satisfying evidenced local need and will lead to less genuinely affordable homes being available for rented accommodation.

-- 2.22 Questions 9 11 relate to the current exemptions from the requirement to deliver affordable home ownership products which are: - a. provides solely for Build to Rent homes; - b. provides specialist accommodation for a group of people with specific needs (such as purpose-built accommodation for the elderly or students); - c. is proposed to be developed by people who wish to build or commission their own homes; or - d. is exclusively for affordable housing, an entry-level exception site or a rural exception site.
+2.22 Questions 9 - 11 relate to the current exemptions from the requirement to deliver affordable home ownership products which are:

+- a. provides solely for Build to Rent homes; (a distinct asset class within the private rented sector rather than RSLs.) - b. provides specialist accommodation for a group of people with specific needs (such as purpose-built accommodation for the elderly or students); - c. is proposed to be developed by people who wish to build or commission their own homes: or - d. is exclusively for affordable housing, an entry-level exception site or a rural exception site.